WesleyWong420/Patients-Queue-Based-Management-System/README.md

 		3. Edit Waiting List Priority ✅
 		4. Call Patient for Treatment ✅
 		5. View Medicine List ✅
-			1. Search for Medicine by Medicine ID or Name ✅
+			1. Search for Medicine by Medicine ID ✅
 			2. Search for Medicine by Medicine Name ✅
 			3. Sort by Quantity ✅
 			4. Edit Medicine ✅